aarnphm/morph/docs/content/ProblemStatementAndGoals/ProblemStatement.md

 ## Stakeholders

-The main stakeholders of `tinymorph` include writers and engineers who write.
+The main stakeholders of `morph` include writers and engineers who write.
 The tool seeks to help writers become more productive and overcome creative blocks.
 It also aims to encourage engineers who write to be more creative and structured in their writing, while staying true to their tone.
 Writing at the end of the day is very personal, which means a tool should not dictate how one should write.

 ## Environment

-`tinymorph` is designed to operate as a cross-platform web-based text editor that functions reliably across modern desktop operating systems.
+`morph` is designed to operate as a cross-platform web-based text editor that functions reliably across modern desktop operating systems.
 It supports both online and offline modes, allowing users to interact with language models through local or remote inference.
 The system prioritizes lightweight deployment with minimal dependencies and an intuitive interface.

 The environment supports modular experimentation with text generation features, steering mechanisms, and user feedback loops, enabling adaptability to various user contexts and writing workflows.